bob-0x10/bob-map/node/README.md

 # node

-node which collect packet, parsing and send to collector for attendance-checker
+collect and parse packets and send them to the collector

 ## How to use